libsolv Heap Buffer Overflow via .solv Decompression

 Vulnerability Analysis

 CVE-2026-48864 is exploitable with local system access, requires user interaction.
 This vulnerability is considered to have a low attack complexity.
-Public availability of a proof of concept (POC) exploit exists for CVE-2026-48864.
 The potential impact of an exploit of this vulnerability is considered to be very high.

 Timeline